SeaBoiii/seaboiii.github.io/novel/the-abix-chronicle/Chapter10.md

 ---
+layout: chapter
+novel: the-abix-chronicle
+order: 10
-title: Chapter 10 - The Year We Almost Drifted
+Title: Chapter 10 - The Year We Almost Drifted
-layout: default
 ---

 ## **Chapter 10: The Year We Almost Drifted**